 - Richmond’s emergency water treatment trailer

-There are several interactive displays with a staff person guiding students through key learning objectives for each.
-Displays include:
+There are several interactive displays with staff guiding students through key learning objectives for each.
+Stations include:

 To learn more about other City initiatives to protect our natural environment, visit the City's Environmental Sustainability section on this site.